- Your First Math Course at UofM: A Guide for Incoming Students

 III.
 Special Courses

-The special Actuarial Mathematics courses must include Math 423, Math 424, Math 520, Math 523, and at least one of Math 521 or Math 524.
-Note that Math 520 and 523 are offered only in the Fall terms.
-Similarly, Math 521 and 524 are offered only in the Winter terms.
+The special Actuarial Mathematics courses must include Math 424, Math 520, Math 523, and at least two of Math 423, Math 521, Math 524, or Math 528.
+Note that Math 520 and 523 are offered only in the Fall term.
+Similarly, Math 521 and 524 are offered only in the Winter term.
 Moreover, these courses have important prerequisites; thus, careful planning is essential.
 Students are strongly encouraged to meet with an advisor to plan their path through the major.

 IV.
 Related Courses